 You get additional motivation.

 I love biking solo, but I frequently run low on motivation.
-I struggle to get up from my tent and start feeling discouraged and bored.
-Having a cycling buddy means having someone you’re accountable to and someone who can motivate you in moments of doubt.
+I struggle to get up from my tent and feel discouraged and bored.
+Having a cycling buddy means having someone you’re accountable to and who can motivate you in times of doubt.

 Where to find a companion for bicycle touring